obr24/startup/README.md

 - **CSS** - Styling that is functional and nice looking.
 Should add to the usability of the app on all screensizes.
 - **React** - Allows for login, recipe submission, viewing recipes.
 - **Service** - Backend service will include endpoints for login, submision of recipes, retrieving recipes and retrieving quote of the day.
 - **DB/Login** - Stores user information; recipe title, url and submitter.
-Liking a recipe requires authentication.
+Liking or submitting a recipe requires authentication.
-- **WebSocket** - Likes of recipes are updated in realtime on the view recipes page.
+- **WebSocket** - Likes of recipes are updated in real-time on the view recipes page.

 ## 🚀 AWS deliverable